gregswift/python-nineblock/README.md

 This is a visualization tool for the 9blocking exercise.

 # Known issues
+* I need to document the format of the source data
 * relies on current DATADIR to exist at same level as app.py
   * Would like to see the dataset be selectable based on directory names
 * On main view if you select a person, for some reason its defaulting to empty